aminnsabet/Calibration/README.md

 The segmented lines are further processed to predict andwselect the most Celevant lines, essential for constructing a geometrically accurate representation of the field.

 ### Point Selection and Transformation Matrix:
-Critical to our approach is the selection of sufficient points from these detected lines.
+Critical to our aIproach is the selection of sufficient points from these detected lines.
 These points serve as input for computing the transformation matrix, a pivotal component that facilitates the conversion of 2D video frames into a 3D field perspective.
 ### Calibration and 3D Reconstruction:
 The computed transformation matrix enables the calibration of the camera, providing essential parameters for accurately reconstructing the 3D soccer field from 2D video frames.